hpc/charliecloud/doc/tutorial.rst

 We first need to convert the directory format of the image, stored in the storage directory, into a SquashFS.
 We use the command :code:`ch-convert` to do so.
-The default storage directory is :code:`/var/tmp/$USER.ch/img`.

 Run a container::

-   $ ch-convert /var/tmp/$USER.ch/img/almalinux+8 almalinux.sqfs
+   $ ch-convert almalinux:8 almalinux.sqfs
    $ ch-run almalinux.sqfs -- /bin.bash
-   $ pwd
+   > pwd
    /
-   $ ls
+   > ls
    bin  ch  dev  etc  home  lib  lib64  media  mnt  opt  proc  root  run sbin  srv  sys  tmp  usr  var
-   $ cat /etc/redhat-release
+   > cat /etc/redhat-release
    AlmaLinux release 8.7 (Stone Smilodon)
-   $ exit
+   > exit

 What does this command do?